 Vacuum, Surfaces and Thin Films

-PH2223 is a semester module in English language at Master’s level which is offered in winter semester.
+PH2223 is a semester module in English language at Master’s level which is offered once.

 If not stated otherwise for export to a non-physics program the student workload is given in the following table.